Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Bootstrap Argument

 In this section, we will employ a method of bootstrap to derive a sharp decay rate for $\rho(t)$.
 We set the bootstrap assumption

 In the remaining part of this subsection, we will prove a sharper bound than (\ref{bootstrap}) and show that

 \begin{remark} Bootstrap argument is a standard tool now to derive estimates for nonlinear ODEs and PDEs.
 In this paper, $\epsilon(t)$ satisfies an ODE (\ref{epsilon}) with initial data $\epsilon(0)=0$.
 We want to show that the interval $I$ for time $t$ satisfying (\ref{bootstrap}) is both close and open.
-By standard ODE theory, $I$ is close.
-Under the assumption of (\ref{bootstrap}), if (\ref{bootstrap2}) could be proved, this means that the supreme of $I$ could always extend to a larger number.
-In another word, $I$ is open.
+By standard ODE theory, $I$ is {closed}.
+Under the assumption of (\ref{bootstrap}), if (\ref{bootstrap2}) could be proved, this means that the {supremum} of $I$ could always extend to a larger number. {In other words}, $I$ is open.
 Since $0\in I$, $I$ is not an empty set.
 Therefore, we have $I$ is the whole $\mathbb{R}$.
 This gives that (\ref{bootstrap}) holds for all $t$. \end{remark}

 Now, under the assumption (\ref{bootstrap}), we start to derive (\ref{bootstrap2}).
 From (\ref{epsilon}) we have \\

 We now proceed to show that